Manishatomar/Rockbuster-Stealth-Data-Analysis-Project/README.md

 The dataset includes information on Rockbuster’s film inventory, customers, and transactions, loaded into a PostgreSQL database.
 It's structured to reflect real-world business scenarios and relationships between different data tables.
 [Rockbuster Dataset](https://github.com/Manishatomar/Dataset/blob/main/Rockbuster-Dataset.xlsx)

-####Project Deliverables: The project concludes with a thorough analysis, supported by SQL queries, visualizations, and a compelling narrative that transforms complex data into actionable business insights.
+#### Project Deliverables: The project concludes with a thorough analysis, supported by SQL queries, visualizations, and a compelling narrative that transforms complex data into actionable business insights.

 #### Final Analysis Includes
 SQL queries that address key questions from management.
 Visualizations created using Tableau Public.
 A narrative that integrates data insights with strategic business recommendations.

-####Visualizations
+#### Visualizations
 Check out the [Tableau Public Dashboard](https://public.tableau.com/app/profile/manisha.tomar/vizzes) for interactive insights.

-####Final Project PDF
+#### Final Project PDF
- Find a detailed report in the [Final Project PDF] (https://github.com/Manishatomar/Dataset/blob/main/Manisha%20Achievement%203-Task%203.10.pdf).
+ Find a detailed report in the [Final Project PDF](https://github.com/Manishatomar/Dataset/blob/main/Manisha%20Achievement%203-Task%203.10.pdf).

 This repository demonstrates both advanced SQL proficiency and the skill to transform data into strategic business results.